 What Determines Compensation

-Compensation can depend on several factors in your incentive plan.
-In most compensation structures, quota is the sales goal reps should aim for in order to receive compensation, but it might not determine how much a rep will earn.
+Sales compensation can depend on several factors in your incentive plan.
+In most incentive structures, a quota is the sales goal reps should aim for in order to earn their compensation, but it doesn’t necessarily determine how much a rep will earn.

-Bonus vs. Commission: Choosing the Best Compensation Structure
+Bonus vs. Commission: Choosing the Best Pay Structure

 The fact of the matter is different businesses need different compensation plans.
 Before putting together your incentive strategy, you should first ask yourself the following questions: